artichoke5900/Healthcenter-Management-System/README.md

   - _Doctor module_
 Doctors, once signed in, are presented with options to view the history of all of their patients and the medicines prescribed, update existing patient history/prescriptions, access any patient history (including patients not under them) using a unique patient ID, and view/cancel/reschedule appointments their appointments.
   - _Patient module_
-The patient module includes all view functionalities such as view medical history and payment history.
+The patient module includes functionalities to view the patient's medical history and payment history.

 ### The Team -